Israeli Attacks on Gaza Strain Fragile Ceasefire

 Photo: Jehad Alshrafi/AP/TT

-Israel attacks targets in Gaza and at the same time accuses Hamas of grenade fire, despite the ceasefire prevailing.
-But the fragile ceasefire seems to hold anyway, despite accusations being directed from both sides of breaches of the concluded agreement.
-This is a possible picture of the future in Gaza, where this type of attacks from both sides will occur, says Middle East expert Anders Persson.
+Israel has initiated a new series of attacks on Gaza since accusing Hamas of grenade fire, despite the ceasefire prevailing.
+But the fragile ceasefire still seems to be holding, despite accusations from both sides of breaches of the concluded agreement.
+This is a possible picture of the future in Gaza, where this type of attack from both sides will occur, says Middle East expert Anders Persson.

-Israel's military confirms on Sunday air raids against Rafah.
-Israel claims that the reason is that combatants from the terrorist-stamped Hamas have fired grenades and used snipers in areas still controlled by the Israeli military in accordance with the initial phase of the ceasefire agreement.
+Israel claims that the reason is that fighters from the terrorist-stamped Hamas have fired grenades and used snipers in areas still controlled by the Israeli military in accordance with the initial phase of the ceasefire agreement.

-In a post on the X platform, Israel's military writes that they are now attacking targets in the area to eliminate the threat from terrorists and to destroy the tunnels they use.
-Prime Minister Benjamin Netanyahu uses similar rhetoric when he orders "tough measures against terrorist targets" in Gaza.
+In a post on the X platform, the Israeli military writes that it is now attacking targets in the area to eliminate the threat from terrorists and to destroy the tunnels they use.
+Prime Minister Benjamin Netanyahu uses similar rhetoric when he orders "strong measures against terrorist targets" in Gaza.

-The Israeli TV channel Channel 12 writes that "terrorists" have shot at an engineering vehicle in Rafah, in southern Gaza, and that this led to two air strikes.
+The Israeli TV channel Keshet 12 writes that "terrorists" have shot at an engineering vehicle in Rafah, in southern Gaza, and that this led to two air strikes.

-Anders Persson, lecturer and researcher at Linnaeus University, says that the development shows how precarious US President Donald Trump's peace plan is.
-Whether it was Hamas or some other group in Gaza that was behind the attack on the Israeli soldiers is difficult to know, since no one has yet taken responsibility for it, says Persson.
+Anders Persson, associate professor and researcher at Linnaeus University, says that the development shows how precarious US President Donald Trump's peace plan is.
+Whether it was Hamas or another group in Gaza that was behind the attack on the Israeli soldiers is difficult to know, since no one has yet taken responsibility for it, says Persson.

 Persson does not believe that the ceasefire has been broken despite Sunday's events: